Contact

 Material choice, form factor, durability, standardisation, and code placement determine how easily return, care and management are possible within the system.
 If a reusable package is not designed to be system-compatible, complexity and costs inevitably shift to the other value domains.

-Packaging design defines how easily packaging can be recognised, returned and reverse-collected.
+Packaging design defines how easily packaging can be recognised, returned and collected.
 Standardisation, robustness and clear identification are prerequisites for high return rates and convenient collection processes.

 If packaging does not meet these requirements, return barriers increase — and with them system costs and losses.

 Packaging design determines sorting effort, cleanability and pool lifespan.
-Complex materials, poorly separable components or low durability increase care costs and shorten the usage cycle.
+Complex materials, poorly separable components or low durability increase service costs and shorten the usage cycle.

 Packaging design thus directly determines the economic viability of service operations.